heuristicus/wifiscanner/README.md

 # wifiscanner

-This will publish data from `iwlist scanning` on a topic.
+This will publish data from `iwlist scanning` on a topic (published every 5 seconds, hard-coded at the moment).
 Simply run as `rosrun wifiscanner wifiscanner.py`.

 Parameters: